Graph-based Topology Reasoning for Driving Scenes: Experiments

-\paragraph{Comparison on BEV Segmentation.} We provide a comparison to a state-of-the-art segmentation-based map learning approach, HDMapNet~\cite{li2021hdmapnet}.
-The prediction results of our method are rendered to BEV with a fixed line width of 0.75$m$, and the mIoU metric is adopted following common segmentation tasks.
-We reproduce HDMapNet on the \datasetname benchmark with an enlarged BEV perception range of $\pm50\textit{m} \times \pm25\textit{m}$ to get aligned with \algname.
-As shown in \Cref{tab:sota-seg}, \algname significantly surpasses HDMapNet by 11.2 points in terms of mIoU, verifying the advance of our framework.
+\textbf{Comparison on BEV Segmentation.} The prediction results of our method are rendered to BEV with a fixed line width of 0.75$m$ aligned with HDMapNet~\cite{li2021hdmapnet}, and the mIoU metric is adopted following common segmentation tasks.
+We reproduce HDMapNet with an enlarged BEV perception range of $\pm50\textit{m} \times \pm25\textit{m}$ to get aligned with \algname.
+As shown in \Cref{tab:sota-seg}, \algname significantly surpasses other methods in terms of mIoU, verifying the advance of our framework.

-\paragraph{Results on Swin Transformer Backbone.} We present results of \algname with a Swin Transformer backbone~\cite{liu2021swin} in \Cref{tab:backbone}.
-A stronger feature extractor enhances the 2D traffic element detection performance remarkably.
-It further results in the improvement on TOP$_{lt}$, while the effect on lane topology is slight.